ArinSantry/capstone_comments/README.md

 ...

+Number of lines: x
+Number of characters: y

-Number of comments: x
+Number of comments: a+b

-Number of inline comments: y
+Number of in-line comments: a

-Number of block comments: z
+Number of block comments: b

-Proportion of comments: p%
+Number of characters in comments: c

+Proportion of comments in code (comments lines / total lines): (a+b)/x Proportion of characters in comments (comment characters / total characters): c/y